-- The state of marketing and sales alignment
+- The rise of revenue marketing

 What is revenue marketing?

 Revenue marketers measure the success of their campaigns by looking at how much revenue they generate and directly attribute that revenue to their marketing efforts.
 This approach enables companies to make decisions based on data rather than intuition or guesswork.

-Prefer an audio format?
+Want to learn more about revenue marketing?
 You can check out this episode of our podcast, Let’s Talk Revenue Marketing, to hear from experts in the business outline the fundamentals of revenue marketing, and its progression.

 Benefits of revenue marketing

-Marketing and sales alignment
+Aligns marketing and sales